Why would this wonder drug be illegal?

 DEPRESSION – Marijuana has been used to treat depression throughout history.
 In 1621, English clergyman Robert Burton recommended its use in his book The Anatomy of Melancholy.
 Doctors in India were actively using it to treat their patients’ depression.

-PAIN – Zach Walsh, a professor at the University of British Columbia.
+PAIN – Zach Walsh, a professor at the University of British Columbia has stated:

 “If people use cannabis as a replacement for opioid medications, or to get off of opioids or cut back, we could see some pretty dramatic public health benefits.
 The level of opioid overdoses is so high right now.”